Kindergarten, schools and higher education

 What applies to kindergarten and school at present?
 Can I go study abroad for one semester?

-Advice for infection control for schools and kindergarten
+Advice for infection control in kindergarten and school

 Guidelines for infection control